 Maximum Velocity.
 The maximum velocity attained during each trial was calculated from the sampled x-y coordinates of the tracker and from the implicit timestamp associated with each sample (x-y samples were gathered on 33 ms intervals).
 The units were pixels per second.
 The results are shown in Figure 7.

 Figure 7.
 Maximum velocity (pixels/s) by device and target size.
-(Note: Error bars represent 1 standard error.)
+(Note: Error bars represent 1 SE.)

 There were no significant main effects or interactions for device or target size on maximum velocity.
 This is an important result.
 Since the maximum velocity occurs during the ballistic phase of movement, and since there was no significant difference by device in the maximum velocities, it follows that the touchpad's longer selection time was due to the need for additional or more exacting corrective movements to fix the cursor to the target.